Adding certificates to HTTPS (Documentation)

 This feature currently only works in Linux GDMA (2.7.0 or later), not in Windows GDMA.

 See the warnings about all of these options in the Overview section of this page.

 When configuring the GDMA client to use HTTPS for communication with the GroundWork server, it has historically been necessary to manually install the server's SSL/TLS certificate on the GDMA client.
 The GDMA 2.7.0 release supports new options to allow this action to be carried out automatically, on an ongoing basis.
 The installer command-line forms are:

 Details are available via the installer's

 ‑‑help option.
-There are equivalent options available in an option file or via responses to text-mode or UI-mode installation prompts.
+There are equivalent options available in an option file or via responses to text-mode or GUI-mode installation prompts.
 These settings end up manipulating the

 Allow_Downloaded_Bad_Server_Name_Certs options in the installed

 gdma/config/gdma_auto.conf file.
-For convenience at many sites, automatic cert downloading is defaulted as enabled.
-For proper security, acceptance of downloaded self-signed certs and downloaded certs with mismatched server names are defaulted as disabled.
-To avoid casual or accidental enablement of the latter two options, the installer does not even place them in the installed config file if they are not enabled.
+For convenience at many sites, automatic cert downloading is defaulted as enabled, and for convenience in initial testing, both acceptance of self-signed certs and acceptance of certs with mismatched server names are also defaulted as enabled.
+However, for proper security, acceptance of downloaded self-signed certs and downloaded certs with mismatched server names should be disabled.
+To avoid casual or accidental enablement of the latter two options, the installer does not even place the corresponding directives in the installed config file if they are not enabled at install time.